Bay of Plenty Regional Council adopted its Annual Plan 2016/17 (year two of the Long Term Plan 2015-2025) on 30 June 2016.

-Even though Council is not running a submissions and hearings process in 2016/17 it will still consider public feedback on changes and minor differences at a council workshop in May 2016.
-Feedback must be received no later than 5pm Friday 6 May 2016.
-Please email or post your feedback to:
+Even though Council did not run a formal submissions and hearings process in 2016 it still considered public feedback on changes and minor differences, and additional funding requests at a council workshop on 26 May 2016.

 Amended Policies and Proposals 2016/17

-One Statement of Proposal requires a full special consultative procedure (submissions and hearings process) this year, the Proposed Bay of Plenty Regional Council Resource Management Act and Building Act Charges Policy 2016/17.
+On 30 June 2016 Council adopted the Bay of Plenty Regional Council Resource Management Act and Building Charges Policy 2016/17.

 What are Resource Management Act and Building Act Charges?